 This is a tall, glabrous perennial with a pungent smell not unlike that of wild celery.
 Its distinctive, dark green, shiny leaves consist of three broad, oval, toothed leaves and the terminal leaf is also three-lobed.
 The flowers are greenish-yellow in umbels 4-6cm across, with 8-12 rays and are seen from February to June.
 The fruits are globular and strongly ridged.
 Alexanders can grow up to over 1m high.
-It is not a native Irish plant but is now widely naturalised, particularly near the coast.
+Now considered to be a native Irish plant, having been introduced prior to 1500 AD, it is widely naturalised, particularly near the coast.
 It belongs to the family Apiaceae.

 I first identified this plant in some woodland near Wellingtonbridge, Co Wexford in 2007 and photographed it at that location.

-If you are satisfied you have correctly identified this plant, please record your sighting for the 2010 wildflower mapping survey at http://www.biology.ie/home.php?m=wildflowers
+If you are satisfied you have correctly identified this plant, please submit your sighting to the National Biodiversity Data Centre